The Hidden Cost of Pain Denial in Veterans

 2. Fear of Career Impact

-On active duty, admitting pain can mean missed deployments, changed assignments, or questions about fitness.
-Many Veterans recall hiding symptoms to avoid losing opportunities.
+Admitting pain on active duty can lead to missed deployments, changed assignments, or questions about fitness.
+Many Veterans hide symptoms to avoid losing opportunities.

 3. Stigma and Pride

 “I can handle it.
 Others have it worse.
 I don’t want to be a burden.”
-This belief is rooted in strength, but it often masks very real suffering.
+While rooted in strength, this belief often masks real suffering.

 4. Distrust of Systems

-Some Veterans hesitate to report pain to the VA or other providers due to past frustrations—long waits, not feeling heard, or bureaucratic hurdles.
+Some Veterans hesitate to report pain due to past frustrations, long waits, feeling unheard, or bureaucratic hurdles.
 Denial can feel easier than navigating the system.

 The Physical Costs of Pain Denial